 The winter season brings with it a host of nasty infections – most notably colds, sore throats and flu.
 Many also find their arthritic joints become more painful in cold weather.
+And of course, for obvious reasons we now have to worry about viruses even in the summer.

 Lots of people will stock up on tissues, cold medications and anti-inflammatory drugs.